terrytangyuan/tensorflow-basic-exercises/README.md

 # Maintenance

-Please contact Yuan Tang (@terrytangyuan) if you have any questions or open an issue.
+Please contact Yuan Tang (terrytangyuan@gmail.com) if you have any questions or open an issue.